ruyadorno/telegram-pi-bot/README.md

 ### Locate config file

-The config file will try to be loaded from:
+The config file will try to be loaded in the following order:

+- The first argument provided:
+ - `telegram-pi-bot /home/username/config.json`
-- A location specified using the `TELEGRAM_PI_BOT_CONFIG` environment variable
+- A location specified using the `TELEGRAM_PI_BOT_CONFIG` environment variable:

-_or_
+ - `export TELEGRAM_PI_BOT_CONFIG=/home/username/config.json`

-- A `config.json` file placed in the same folder as the `main.py` script
+- A file named `config.json` placed inside the `telegram_pi_bot` folder

 ### Using Circus